Covantec/quaive.manual/workspaces/workspace_settings/index.rst

 -----------
 Advanced
 -----------
-In the avanced settings section extended functionality on a workspace can be found such as setting up related workspaces, division support but also actions like archiving, freezing or deleting the workspace
+In the advanced settings section extended functionality on a workspace can be found such as setting up related workspaces, division support but also actions like archiving, freezing or deleting the workspace

 .. image::  ../images/workspace-settings-advanced.png